 Where there's a WiL, there's a way

-of leadership of female lymphoma clinicians and researchers.
+leadership of female lymphoma clinicians, researchers and educators

 “WiL is committed to supporting and advocating for greater leadership of women in lymphoma globally”